dustymabe/dustymabe.com/content/post/2021-11-02/post.md

 published: true
 ---

+Note: A more permanent version of this tutorial exists in the [Fedora CoreOS documentation](https://docs.fedoraproject.org/en-US/fedora-coreos/provisioning-raspberry-pi4/).

 Fedora CoreOS recently started producing 64-bit ARM (`aarch64`) artifacts.
 These images can be used as the Operating System for the Raspberry Pi 4 device.
 Before trying to get FCOS up and running on your Raspberry Pi4 you'll want to [Update the EEPROM](#Updating-EEPROM-on-Raspberry-Pi4) to the latest version and choose how you want to boot the Raspberry Pi 4.
 There are two options:

 - [Installing FCOS and Booting via U-Boot](#Installing-FCOS-and-Booting-via-U-Boot)